karolpiczak/ESC-50/README.md

 The **ESC-50 dataset** is a public labeled set of 2000 environmental recordings (50 classes, 40 clips per class, 5 seconds per clip) suitable for environmental sound classification tasks.

+See **[ESC: Dataset for Environmental Sound Classification - paper replication data](https://github.com/karoldvl/paper-2015-esc-dataset)** for the full paper with a more thorough analysis.

 The dataset consists of 50 classes of recordings in 5 loosely defined groups:

 **Animals**